securityfirst/tent-content/contents_en/operations/evacuation/phase-one-planning.md

 During crises key staff will be fully occupied so responsibilities for evacuation should be clearly defined during the planning stage.

 **What will be the expected impact of evacuation on the operation?**
 Will the office be closed and, if so, how?
-What are the policies and plans for continuing operations through national staff members acting on their own?
+What are the policies and plans for continuing operations?
+Through national staff members acting on their own?
 Or through contractors, if feasible and appropriate?